- ITR-1 & ITR-2 which is usually used by the salaried people to file ITR is now available on the e-filing website.

 - Income tax department announced that from March 1, 2019 it will issue only e-refunds.

-Therefore, do cross-check the informtion with documents available with you.
+Do cross-check the informtion with documents available with you.
 If you are filing ITR using Excel utility, then also you can download pre-filled XML file and import into the Excel utility.

 Form-16 consists of two parts: Part-A and Part-B. Part-A consists of all the details of the tax deducted by your employer during the year.
 Apart from details of the tax deducted from your salary, it also consists of the details of your Permanent Account Number (PAN), PAN and TAN of your employer, whereas Part-B of the form consists of your gross salary break-up details such as exempt allowances, perquisites etc.